“Summertime, and the living’s easy…”

 You may notice you have more energy during the summer, maybe even needing to sleep less.
 This mimics the amount of sunshine that we have with long days and shorter nights and is a good sign that you’re in-balance with the season.

-Although it may seem silly, the head can actually accumulate excess heat from the body, causing a host of discomforts, so helping yourself release that heat is a great idea!
+Although it may seem silly, the head actually accumulates excess heat from the body, especially during sleep, causing a host of discomforts, so helping yourself release that heat is a great idea!
 I splash my face with cold (or cool in the winter time) water all year long to help with this and I’ve noticed a difference!

-Great ideas to celebrate and live in summer:
+Here’s some ideas to help you celebrate and live best this summer:

 - Walk barefoot on the grass, soil, or sand as much as you can